Ag community mourns the loss of well-known businessman

-The Kansas farming community is mourning the death of a well-known business man.
+WICHITA, Kan.
+(KSNW) – The Kansas farming community is mourning the death of a well-known businessman, 50-year-old Matt Hagny.

-The CEO of a local Agricultural business died while hiking in Colorado.
+The Boulder County Sheriff’s Department says Hagny fell about 60 feet Saturday in an area called the Bell Buttress in Boulder Canyon about 9 miles west of downtown Boulder.

 “You do not expect that any more these days but that is the kind of guy he was,” says Ross Hack.